 - 1. Students are evaluated in theory and clinical/lab/simulation settings in a variety of ways that align with the expectations for the instructional experience.
 In theory class, students are evaluated through quizzes, tests, and/or other assignments.
-The clinical/lab/simulation evaluation is done through an evaluation tool. - 2.
-Students are expected to utilize skills and knowledge learned in all prerequisites and/or corequisite general education, support courses, and nursing courses. - 3.
-Students are expected to demonstrate satisfactory performance of all designated performance behaviors from prior nursing courses. - 4.
+Rubrics are utilized for the evaluation of clinical, lab, and simulation. - 2.
+Students are expected to utilize skills and knowledge learned in all prerequisites and/or corequisite general education, support, and nursing courses. - 3.
+Students are expected to demonstrate competency with all performance behaviors taught in prior nursing courses. - 4.
 Students will be aware if their performance is falling below passing, either by reviewing the course Learning Management System or clinical/lab/simulation evaluation tools. - 5.
-Students are encouraged to discuss any evaluation tool outcomes with the instructor.
+Students are encouraged to discuss any evaluation outcome with the instructor.